chef/automate/components/automate-chef-io/content/docs/profiles.md

 All profiles are stored in PostgreSQL, and are covered by backup and restore functionality.

+{{% info %}}
+All profiles should have a valid version in their inspec.yml.
+Older versions of Automate require at least three elements of the form x.y.z, for example "1.2.0", and optionally can have one more element, like "1.2.0-20".
+Newer versions allow both two element and three element profile versions.
+{{% /info %}}

 ### Updating profiles

 New releases of profiles are shipped with the product when available.